Golf Pants Pockets: Phone, Tee & Scorecard Design Guide

 What pocket is best for a scorecard?

-In most cases, a flatter back pocket is the cleaner solution because it keeps the scorecard separate from smaller loose items.
-It can also help the scorecard or yardage book sit flatter during a round.
+In most cases, a flatter back pocket is the cleaner solution.
+It keeps the scorecard separate from smaller loose items and helps the scorecard or yardage book sit flatter during a round.

 Do golf pants need a dedicated tee pocket?